Bulgaria Tour: Land of History

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

-A deposit of $500.00 to Far Horizons and a separate check for $150.00 to a donation project is required upon making your reservation along with a completed and signed registration form.
-Final payment is due 90 days prior to departure.
+A deposit of $750 per person to Far Horizons and a separate check for $150.00 to a donation project is required upon making your reservation along with a completed and signed registration form.
+Final payment is due 120 days prior to departure.
 Upon receipt of your deposit and completed registration form, you will be sent a reading list and a tour bulletin containing travel information.
 Prior to the trip, we will send links to various websites of pertinent interest to the trip.
 Click here to download our Registration Form.

 If you do not fly on the group flight, you are responsible for all flight arrangements and transportation (including airport transfers) to join the group.
 If Far Horizons must change the trip dates or cancel the trip for any reason, Far Horizons is not responsible for any air ticket you may have purchased.

 The group will be walking into and around sites extensively, frequently over uneven paths.
 All participants must be in good health, physically active, and able to walk independently and unassisted for distances that may exceed a mile or more each day.
-As a courtesy to your fellow travelers, you must be able to keep up with the group during the daily outings.
-Please remember that many of the sites are on mountain tops and to reach them means climbing.
+As a courtesy to your fellow travelers, remember that keeping up with the group is each participant’s responsibility.
+Many of the sites to be visited are on mountaintops and to reach them means climbing.
 Be prepared!
-Additionally, please carefully choose the footwear with strong support for your feet and ankles.
-If you are not physically strong, are walking with a cane, or have problems with climbing, please be aware that there will be no one to assist you.
+Carefully choose footwear with strong support for your feet and ankles.
+If you are not physically strong, are walking with a cane, or have problems with climbing, there will be no one to assist you.
+Team spirit and a good sense of humor are vital!
+If you have questions about your ability to handle this sort of challenge, please call us.

 Note About Itinerary Changes